-Taking into account the context of enlargement and neighbourhood policies, students will have the opportunity to discuss the external perceptions of the EU from very specific countries, whose views are to a certain extent tangled with accession prospects and outside incentives.
-Thus, the workshop offers BA and MA students the opportunity to analyse, with the help of experts of the countries, different perceptions that the EU is subject to from its closest neighbours and partners.
-Two study options are in this respect proposed for students during the workshop:
+Taking into account the context of enlargement and neighbourhood policies, students had the opportunity to discuss the external perceptions of the EU from very specific countries, whose views are to a certain extent tangled with accession prospects and outside incentives.
+Thus, the workshop offered BA and MA students the opportunity to analyse, with the help of experts of the countries, different perceptions that the EU is subject to from its closest neighbours and partners.
+Two study options were in this respect proposed for students during the workshop:

-- The first one focuses on the EU candidate countries of the Western Balkans, i.e. Albania, North Macedonia, Montenegro and Serbia.
+- The first one focused on the EU candidate countries of the Western Balkans, i.e. Albania, North Macedonia, Montenegro and Serbia.

-- The second possibility that students can choose from focuses on countries part of the Eastern Partnership, i.e. Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
+- The second possibility that students could choose from focused on countries part of the Eastern Partnership, i.e. Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.

-The workshop therefore aims at providing students with a deeper understanding of how the EU is considered and represented from the outside.
-The analysis of external perceptions will be based on different empirical materials collected by workshop leaders (newspapers, TV, Internet, etc.), which will also enable students to develop their methodological and analytical skills.
+The workshop therefore aimed at providing students with a deeper understanding of how the EU is considered and represented from the outside.
+The analysis of external perceptions was based on different empirical materials collected by workshop leaders (newspapers, TV, Internet, etc.), which will also enabled students to develop their methodological and analytical skills.

-The workshop is financed by the Erasmus+ Jean Monnet Module ‘Internal and external challenges to the European Union’ and the Faculty of Political and International Studies of the Jagiellonian University in Kraków.
-It is supported by the COST ENTER Action ‘EU Foreign Policy Facing New Realities’.
+The workshop was financed by the Erasmus+ Jean Monnet Module ‘Internal and external challenges to the European Union’ and the Faculty of Political and International Studies of the Jagiellonian University in Kraków.
+It was supported by the COST Action ENTER ‘EU Foreign Policy Facing New Realities’.